MeeralElborolosy/FSND/projects/capstone/starter/README.md

 Requests will need to have the following header {"Authentication: Bearer <token>"}

 ## Testing
+All the api endpoints are tested using unittests in test_app.py

+First, modify the admin_token and user_token in the MentorshipTestCase class in test_app.py

-While the server is running, in order to test all endpoints run the following command
+Second, while the server is running, run the following command
 ```bash
 python test_app.py
 ```